ishaankor/Ratings-Recipes/README.md

 |  2 | 412 broccoli casserole               | 306168 |        40 |         6 |               9 |        5 |          194.8 |                20 |             6 |             32 |              22 |                    36 |                     3 |
 |  3 | millionaire pound cake               | 286009 |       120 |         7 |               7 |        5 |          878.3 |                63 |           326 |             13 |              20 |                   123 |                    39 |
 |  4 | 2000 meatloaf                        | 475785 |        90 |        17 |              13 |        5 |          267   |                30 |            12 |             12 |              29 |                    48 |                     2 |

+Cleaning up the dataset was pretty straightforward; I filled all the missing values in 'rating' and also split some data up into their own seperate columns.
+I first started by merging the **RAW_interactions.csv** with the **RAW_recipes.csv** where the `rating` column will join the other factors that I need to analyze.
+I then replaced all the missing values with `np.NaN` in order to clean the data up and give us a true analysis of the dataset.
+After that, I grouped by the 'recipe' column and extracted every recipe's ratings in order to change them with the average of their ratings.
+To get it into my merged dataset, I then left merged the average ratings with the bigger merged file based on the 'id' column and then I split up 'nutrition' column into their own seperate columns and the right datatype.
+I made a DataFrame with the columns that contains all the proper nutrition information that was provided ([calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)]) and then set the rows to be the values in the list of 'nutrition'.
+I finished up the data generating process by merging this new created DataFrame with the most updated merged DataFrame and then dropping all the unecessary columns like ['contributor_id', 'submitted', 'tags', 'nutrition', 'steps', 'description', 'ingredients'] since I'm not particularly interested in these.

 ### Assessment of Missingness